-As far as we all know Google pretty much implements quality guidelines and updates to the algorithm every day, Googles machine learning makes changes regularly to its ranking algorithm.
+As far as we all know, Google pretty much implements quality guidelines and updates to the algorithm every day, Googles machine learning changes regularly to its ranking algorithm.
 These can be just small tweaks; others can have a severe impact on the SERPs.
-At Digital Tepee SEO agency we continuously analyse our client’s on-page SEO data to ensure a speedy response to any algorithmic changes and penalties rolled with a brief overview and SEO advice on each.
+At Digital Tepee SEO agency, we continuously analyse our client’s on-page SEO data to ensure a speedy response to any algorithmic changes and penalties rolled with a brief overview and SEO advice on each.
 Avoiding any manual actions and providing seamless user experiences.

 We will start with Google Panda, released on 24th February 2011 this update targeted duplicate, plagiarized or thin content; user-generated spam and keyword stuffing.
 Panda allocates a so-called “quality score” to individual web pages; this will then be used as a ranking factor.
-Panda was initially a filter rather than part of the main Google ranking, however, in January 2016, the core algorithm included all the Panda attributes.
+Panda was initially a filter rather than part of the main Google ranking; however, in January 2016, the core algorithm included all the Panda attributes.
 Panda updates have become more frequent, so both penalties and recoveries now happen faster.

-Resolution: Keep that content unique and ensure pages and URL’s are not duplicated, it is a major penalty risk to stuff keywords into a site.
+Resolution: Keep that content unique and ensure pages and URL’s are not duplicated; it is a major penalty risk to stuff keywords into a site.

 Next up is Google Penguin which targets spammy or irrelevant links, especially links with over-optimized anchor text.
-Googles main objective with this update is to down-rank sites whose links it deems manipulative.
+Googles the main objective with this update is to down-rank sites whose links it deems manipulative.

-Resolution: This update runs in realtime, unlike Panda so it’s best to have some software to check this for any unusual spikes in backlinking to your site.
+Resolution: This update runs in realtime, unlike Panda, so it’s best to have some software to check this for any unusual spikes in backlinking to your site.
 Google search console still provides amazing amounts of data so you can check, you can also get help by submitting a reconsideration request.

 Hummingbird came into place in August 2013 and focused on keywords and low-quality content.
 It works by interpreting search queries to provide results by user intent rather than focusing on keywords within the query.
-Keywords are still massively important, however, Hummingbird allows a page to rank for a query even if it doesn’t contain the exact words the searcher entered.
+Keywords are still massively important.
+However, Hummingbird allows a page to rank for a query even if it doesn’t contain the exact words the searcher entered.